 - If they passed the exam or their qualifications and training

 - their employment history as an adviser (from March 2010 onwards)

 - memberships of professional bodies

-- details of the ownership of the licensee which includes disclosure of any ultimate parent company
+- details of the ownership of the licensee which includes disclosure of any ultimate parent company or any australian business

 The information contained in the register will give you a snapshot of an adviser’s credentials and expertise so it’s a good place to start, but there are a few limitations to keep in mind.

 - The information on the register is provided by licensees and not verified by ASIC (but they are obliged to ensure that they are authorised representatives and the information about their financial advisers is true and correct).

 - An adviser’s place on the register is not a recommendation or endorsement from ASIC.
 Have a look at ‘Getting good advice‘ for tips on choosing a financial adviser.

 - Advisers who have been quietly terminated or ‘moved on’ by employers for questionable practices may not have bans, disqualifications or enforceable undertakings listed against them.